RDJ2000/Burrow-DB/burrow_db/README.md

 ## Contributing

 Contributions welcome!
-See CONTRIBUTING.md for guidelines.
+Please open an issue or pull request on GitHub.